 He seemed completely unaffected.
-When we arrived at his house he bundled us kids into a warm bath, along with his baby and then put us in front of the fire, having wrapped us in oversized sweaters.
+When we arrived at his house he bundled us kids, along with his baby, into a warm bath and then put us in front of the fire, having wrapped us in oversized sweaters.
 Tara was very normal, very cheerful, young and sadly remembered as the guy who inspired the song ‘A Day In the Life’.
-Presumably a little worse for wear, he drove through a red light and realising his mistake swerved to take the full brunt of the side-coming vehicle, an act which saved the life of his female companion at the time, who was in the passenger seat.
+Presumably a little worse for wear he drove through a red light and realising his mistake swerved to take the full brunt of a side-coming vehicle, an act which saved the life of his female companion who was in the passenger seat.

 Second Memory – A Trip to Dublin

 My mother, brother and I flew out to Dublin to meet an Irishman who seemed to be one of mum’s big loves.
 This would have been in 1968, I believe.
-Bizarrely, as we touched down, two of the tyres of the aircraft burst and though it was nothing too serious, the plane had to be evacuated.
-I think mum was already a little shaken when we checked in and bedded down for the night in the Dublin old-time guest house.
+Bizarrely, as we touched down two of the tyres of the aircraft burst and though it was nothing too serious the plane had to be evacuated.
+I think mum was a little shaken when we checked in and bedded down for the night in the Dublin old-time guest house.

 The next day with us kids in tow, mum went to a house and rang the doorbell.
 An unremarkable man of medium height with shoulder length hair answered the door.
-He was clad in a Lebanese velvet kaftan, not unlike one of mum’s, and inside the house behind the doorway in which he stood the voices of a number of young and seemingly happy ladies could clearly be heard.
-Occasionally one of the ladies would flitter across the room behind the Irishman, in and out of our view, as mum and this man exchanged heated words, but he wouldn’t let us in.
-Afterwards, obviously somewhat bereft, mum took us to the cinema where we watched the then just released film, ‘Butch Cassidy and The Sundance Kid’.
+He was clad in a Lebanese velvet kaftan not unlike one of mum’s and inside the house the voices of a number of young and seemingly happy women could clearly be heard.
+Occasionally one of the women would flit across the room behind the Irishman as he stood in the doorway, in and out of our view, while mum and this man exchanged heated words – he wouldn’t let us in.
+Afterwards, obviously somewhat bereft, mum took us to the cinema where we watched the recently released film ‘Butch Cassidy and the Sundance Kid’.

-I must have been about four years old when, one night climbing up the ladder to the platform bed or mezzanine where we slept, in Hugh Street, I noticed some family photographs stuck to the wall by the wooden ladder.
+I must have been about four years old when one night climbing up the ladder to the mezzanine where we slept in Hugh Street I noticed some family photographs stuck to the wall by the wooden ladder.
 Tommy, our father, would often do this.
-Stopping to look at them for a minute, I was curious about one and asked one of the adults – Tommy or Charlotte Rampling, who was living with us at the time – ‘Who is that boy in the picture?’.
+Stopping to look at them for a minute I was curious about one and asked one of the adults – Tommy or Charlotte Rampling, who was living with us at the time – ‘Who is that boy in the picture?’.
 ‘That’s you!’ they replied, laughing.
 Before then I’d never had a sense of who I personally was in the physical world.
 I felt happy though to be that kid, as the boy in the picture looked like a positive and not unattractive person.

 DEATH of a FATHER